 - Bigger benefits than you would receive under traditional Medicare.

 - Cost Savings.
 You may find an Advantage plan cheaper than Medicare depending on your situation

 - Cost Sharing.
-Copayments, coinsurance and deductibles may be lower than original Medicare.
+Copayments, coinsurance and deductibles may be lower than original Medicare (without a Medigap plan).

 - Limitations on out-of-pocket expense.
-Original Medicare does not have an out-of-pocket cap.
+Original Medicare (without a Medigap plan) does not have an out-of-pocket cap.

 - Coordination between your health care providers.